amazon-archives/wild-rydes-mobile/README.md

 import awsConfig from '../aws-exports';
 ```

 Then look for `/* TODO: HANDLE FORM INPUT */` - this is where we need to add code to submit the email address into the Amazon Pinpoint analytics platform.
-Replace the code that is there now with the following:
+Replace the onEmailSubmitted() method that is there now with the following:

 ```
+  async onEmailSubmitted(event) {
+    event.preventDefault();

     /* TODO: HANDLE FORM INPUT */
     // Create a Pinpoint connection
     const credentials = await Auth.currentCredentials();